temporalio/helm-charts/README.md

 1. How to set values via the command line rather than the environment.
 2. How to configure a database (shows Cassandra, but MySQL works the same way)
 3. How to enable TLS for the database connection.
+4. How to enable Auth for the Web UI

 ```bash
 helm install temporaltest \